benjamusni/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Some issues I ran into was the problems requiring DOM elements, I am not too sharp on it, but have gotten better after the prework!
+An issue I ran into was the problems requiring DOM elements, I am not too sharp on it, but have gotten better after the prework!

 ## License